danriti/moleskine/serviceworker-intro/README.md

 our `install` event gets successfully triggered and we see two `fetch` events, one for our `index.html` and one for our `styles.css`.

+Thus, if we break it down in order, the following happens:

+1. Browser fetches and loads `index.html`
+2. The service worker gets registered with our browser via inline script in `index.html`
+3. Our browser fetches `serviceworker.js` and spins off

 Great, now we're ready to explore caching resources!

 ## More Money, More Cache